aaronbloomfield/ccc/hws/btcscript/index.md

 In this part you will create the scripts for a [cross-chain transaction](../../slides/bitcoin.html#/xchain).
 Typically this would be for two different cryptocurrencies.
 However, since we only have learned Bitcoin Script, we will use that for both parts.
 There are many cryptocurrencies that are forks of Bitcoin, and thus have the same scripting language, so the same program could work for them.
 Or a completely different cryptocurrency, with a different scripting language, would have an analogous script.
 However, to test this we will be using two *different* Bitcoin testing blockchains.

+Below you will be obtaining a Bitcoin key pair and funds on a separate Bitcoin blockchain.
+You will be creating *three* script producing functions in scripts.py.
+The first one, `atomicswap_scriptPubKey()`, will create the [TXN 1 and TXN 3 from the slides](../../slides/bitcoin.html#/xchainpt1).
+This script will be used for BOTH of these transactions (with different parameters, of course) on the two different blockchains by the provided code.
+The second function, `atomcswap_scriptSig_redeem()`, will be when Alice or Bob knows the secret value and is redeeming the BTC.
+This is used in steps 5 and 6 on [cross-chain atomic swap procedure slide](../../slides/bitcoin.html#/atomicsteps).
+The third function, `atomcswap_scriptSig_refund()`, will create the time-out redeeming script, which is [TXN 2 and TXN 2 from the slides](../../slides/bitcoin.html#/xchainpt1).
+Again, this will be used on both blockchains by the provided code.
+There are some requirements for what has to be in these scripts, described below (in "Notes and hints").

 In addition to the lecture slides, you may want to refer to the [Atomic swap article](https://en.bitcoin.it/wiki/Atomic_swap) in the [Bitcoin wiki](https://en.bitcoin.it/wiki/Main_Page).

 So far we have been using tBTC on the Bitcoin Testnet.
 For this part we will also be using the BlockCypher Testnet -- this is also a fake Bitcoin network for testing, and it operates just like the Bitcoin Testnet we've been using.
 Bitcoin on this other testnet will be abbreviated as BCY (for BlockCYpher testnet).
 Note that we have been using [blockcypher.com](https://live.blockcypher.com/) to view all of our transactions, since that site can view both of these Bitcoin test networks.